bjt-user/Linux/ffmpeg.md

 maybe you can write a script that does that more conveniently.

 I wrote a script that works, but when cutting with ffmpeg sometimes there seems to be a big quality loss even without reencoding...\
-with reencoding the quality was much better but it takes longer...
+with reencoding the quality was much better but it takes very long...

 ***
 Fails where reencoding occured: